iotaledger/iota-wiki/docs/get-started/programmes/touchpoint.md

 ### 3. Onboarding

-Based on your current stage of development and short-term goals, Touchpoint helps you get started.
+Touchpoint helps you get started based on your current development stage and short-term goals.
 Concrete next steps will be agreed upon, and you'll be connected with talent, capital, and knowledge from across the community.

 ### 4. Get to Work